-Both the Common Core and National Standards specify standards only for middle school students rather than each grade.
+Neither the Common Core nor National Standards breaks down expectations for middle school by grade.
+Instead, both institutions specify standards for middle school as a whole.
 Below is a list of skills covered throughout middle school.
-Consult your child’s teacher for more specifics pertaining to the topics and skills covered in his/her science class.
+Consult your child’s teacher for more specifics pertaining to the topics and skills covered in her science class.

-In middle school, students continue to deepen their knowledge and skills in the fields of the physical, life, earth, and space sciences.
-There is a specific focus on explaining and understanding real-life events and processes in sciences in relation to the concepts and topics learned.
+In middle school, students continue to deepen their knowledge and skills in the physical, life, earth, and space sciences.
+There is a specific focus on explaining and understanding real-life events and processes in relation to the concepts and topics learned.
 6th-8th graders also focus on applying scientific methods as described below in order to deepen their understanding and work like actual scientists.